ankytbhatya/ankytbhatya.github.io/_pages/publications.md

 ---
 layout: archive
-title: "Publications"
+title: "Papers"
 permalink: /publications/
 author_profile: true
 ---

-{% if site.author.googlescholar %}
-  <div class="wordwrap">You can also find my articles on <a href="{{site.author.googlescholar}}">my Google Scholar profile</a>.</div>
-{% endif %}

-## Research in Progress:
-* 'Land Markets and Economic Development: Evaluating the Long-term Persistent Effects of Scheduled Areas in India' using non-parametric geographic Regressions Discontinuity Design.
-* 'Bridges and Cities: Measuring the impact of road bridges on urban economic geography' using general equilibrium market access approach.
-* 'NIMBYism and Energy Transition: A new approach to estimating human displacement costs of big infrastructure projects' using text-based NLP and high-resolution satellite imagery.

-## Select Term Papers:
-* 'Temples of Modern India: Estimating cost and time overruns in large irrigation projects in India', Term Paper for India’s Political Economy Challenges course, Johns Hopkins SAIS, 2022
+# Protect Land Rights, Misallocation, and Dead Capital: Evidence from India (Job Market Paper)
+*Using a geographic Regression Discontinuity Design, this study examines the long-term impact of protected land rights on the structural transformation of Indigenous Protected Areas (IPAs).
+By analyzing a law that restricts land transfers between targeted and out-groups within IPAs, I explore how land restrictions undermine agglomeration and perpetuate poverty.
+Geocoding IPA boundaries from colonial archives and combining them with high-resolution raster data on built-up areas, I argue that legal discontinuities in property rights contributed to lower land conversion, effectively misallocating land to low-productivity uses.
+Furthermore, restrictions on land leasing and mortgaging led to land asset undervaluation, adversely impacting the welfare of targeted communities.*

+# Bridges, Market Access, and City Growth
+*Using a two-way fixed-effects model on market access, this study explores how bridge connectivity influences city growth and the spatial distribution of firms across 8,000 city clusters in India.
+By constructing a counterfactual market access measure that removes bridge connections from the transportation network (following Donaldson and Hornbeck, 2016), I isolate the marginal impact of bridges.
+Preliminary analysis with a newly geocoded dataset of 1,172 large bridges reveals that bridge connectivity contributed to approximately 12% of built-up area growth in the post-liberalization period.
+Additionally, there is evidence of spatial sorting of manufacturing firms away from bridge sites, aligning with urban agglomeration models.
+The effects are most pronounced in cities with active urban land development authorities, indicating their crucial cordinnation and market clearing role.*

+# Working Papers
+* NIMBYism, Eminent Domain, and Infrastructure Growth (with Devesh Kapur)

+* Development at Crossroads: Impact of Road Development in Afghanistan (with Ritwiz Sarma)

-* 'Flying Dragon v.
-Hoping Elephant: Comparing the political economy of land governance in China and India', Term Paper for China’s Political Economy in Transition course, Johns Hopkins SAIS, 2022
+* Comparative political economy of infrastructure land development in China and India
-* 'Curse of Aid: Evidence from NATO-led road development in Afghanistan', Term Paper for Development Strategies course, Johns Hopkins SAIS, 2021

-## Policy Research
+# Policy Papers
-* ‘Mapping Indian Land Laws: A review of right Indian states’, CPR, 2022
-* ‘Tracking Reforms in Land Leasing and Change in Land Use: Insights from Gujarat and Karnataka’, Carnegie India, 2021
+* “Tracking Reforms In Land Leasing And Change In Land Use: Evidence from Gujarat and Karnataka”, Carnegie Endowment for International Peace, August 2021
-* ‘The Legal Regime and Political Economy of Land Rights in the Scheduled Areas of India’, CPR, 2018
+* “The Legal Regime And Political Economy Of Land Rights in Scheduled Areas of India”, (with Namita Wahi), Centre for Policy Research, March 2018
-* ‘Land Acquisition in India: A review of Supreme Court cases from 1950 to 2016’, CPR, 2017
+* “Land Acquisition in India: A review of Supreme Court cases from 1950 to 2016”, (with Namita Wahi and Pallav Shukla) Centre for Policy Research, March 2017
-* ‘Building Smart Cities in India: Allahabad, Ajmer, and Visakhapatnam’, Brookings India, 2016
+* “Building smart cities in India: Allahabad, Ajmer, and Visakhapatnam” (with Shamika Ravi, Adie Tomar, and Joseph Kane) Brookings Institution, August 2016

-## Op-Eds/ Podcasts
+# Popular Commentary/ Digital Projects
+* “Mapping 1000 Land Laws” (https://landlawsofindia.org/ ), Centre for Policy Research, August 2022
-* ‘Policy Winds, Land Rights, And Wrongs’, LongShorts, Season 3, Episode 40, Transfin, 2019
+* “Policy Winds, Land Rights, and Wrongs” LongShorts, Transfin, Audio Podcast, July 2019
-* ‘Municipal Bond Market Could Be the Answer to Financing Woes of Smart Cities’, The Wire, 2016
+* “Municipal Bond Market Could Be The Answer To Smart Cities” (with Shamika Ravi), The Wire, 2016
-* ‘For Smart Cities to Succeed, Strengthening Local Governance Is a Must’, The Wire, 2016
+* “For Smart Cities To Succeed, Local Governance Is A Must” (with Shamika Ravi), The Wire, 2016
-* ‘A Governance-first Approach to India’s Smart Cities’, Brookings Institution, 2016
+* “A Governance-First Approach To India’s Smart Cities” (with Adie Tomar), Brookings Institution, 2015

-## Invited Presentations
-* Seventh Annual South Asia Conference, Dublin, April 2024
-* First SAIS PhD Conference, Washington DC, April 2024
-* Seventh India and Land Development Conference (ILDC), Pune, November 2023
-* Annual India and Land Development Conference (ILDC), New Delhi, (2020; 2019; 2018)
-* Samvaad: A Tribal Conclave, Tata Steel, Jamshedpur, November 2019
-* Annual CPR-Land Rights Initiative Conference, New Delhi, (2018; 2017; 2016)
-* Bergen Exchanges on Law and Social Transformation, University of Bergen, Bergen, 2017
-* World Bank Brown Bag Lunch Series, New Delhi, February 2017
-* Department of Land Resources, Ministry of Rural Development, Government of India, January 2017
-* Centre for Policy Research Seminar Series, New Delhi, January 2017
-* Annual Seminar, Department of Humanities and Social Sciences, IIT Kharagpur, May 2014
-* Sixteenth Indian Political Economy Association Conference, IIT Roorkee, October 2012

-## Invited Workshops
-* National Seminar on Displacement of Scheduled Tribes in India, New Delhi, September 2018
-* National Consultation on Documenting Land Conflicts in India, Raipur, May 2018
-* National Dialogue on Governance in the Scheduled Areas of India, New Delhi, April 2018
-* National Workshop on Land Records Digitization, School of Democracy, Jaipur, March 2018